hardcamls/zprize/msm-field-multiplication.md

 DSP slices in the FPGA part, we can only use around 3,000 of them when accounting for the area of the AWS shell and general routing congestion.

-Implementing a 377 by 377 multiplication naively with [long multiplication (also known as the high school multiplication algorithm)](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) would take up $ceil(377/17) × ceil(377/26) = 330$ DSPs just to produce partial results!
+Implementing a 377-by-377 multiplication naively with [long multiplication (also known as the high school multiplication algorithm)](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) would take up $ceil(377/17) × ceil(377/26) = 330$ DSPs just to produce partial results!
 We need 7 field multiplications to perform point addition, each of which requires 3 377-bit multiplications.
-This would require $330 × 3 × 7 = 6,930$ DSP slices, which is way above our budget.
+This would require $330 × 3 × 7 = 6,930$ DSP slices, which is way above our budget!

 We have instead implemented the
 [Karatsuba-Ofman Multiplication Algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm),